Bachelor of Biomedical Science

 This course enables students to gain knowledge and understanding of human health and the connection between disease processes and scientific laboratory investigations.
-Units include biochemistry, human physiology, anatomy, immunology, neuroscience, microbiology, clinical bacteriology, health law and ethics, research methods, and other areas relevant to biomedical science.
+Student can select units in biochemistry, human physiology, anatomy, immunology, neuroscience, microbiology, clinical bacteriology, health law and ethics, research methods, and other areas relevant to biomedical science.

 A variety of assessment methods is used in this course including multiple choice examinations, short answer and essay examinations, case studies, tutorial and workshop presentations, debates, written assignments, simulations and clinical skills testing.

 On-campus students experience a variety of teaching approaches including face-to-face lectures and tutorials.
 Some units offer online activities, classes, pre-recorded and/or live lectures.
 The method of teaching may vary from unit to unit.

 The online study option is highly interactive and strives to promote collaboration and a sense of community.
 Students may receive online pre-recorded and/or live lectures, electronic study materials, workshops, online discussion forums and virtual classes.
 The method of teaching may vary from unit to unit.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.

 Credit may be awarded to a student for formal learning (gained through full or partial achievement of an accredited qualification or course) or non-formal learning (that takes place through a non-accredited course or program of learning) completed at Southern Cross University or in other learning settings in Australia and/or overseas.

 To help you identify how much credit you may receive for your related prior learning visit SCU Pathways.